aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/properties/_index.md

 ---
-title: How to Set Project Calendar with Aspose.Tasks for Java
+title: How to Set Project Calendar Java with Aspose.Tasks
 linktitle: Manage Calendar Properties in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to set project calendar and manage MS Project calendar properties in Java using Aspose.Tasks.
+description: Learn how to set project calendar java and manage MS Project calendar properties using Aspose.Tasks.
 Step‑by‑step guide to display calendar working hours and customize schedules.
 weight: 10
 url: /java/calendars/properties/
-date: 2025-12-04
+date: 2026-02-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Set Project Calendar with Aspose.Tasks for Java
+# How to Set Project Calendar Java with Aspose.Tasks

 ## Introduction
-In this tutorial you'll discover **how to set project calendar** programmatically using the Aspose.Tasks library for Java.
+In this tutorial you'll discover **how to set project calendar java** programmatically using the Aspose.Tasks library for Java.
 Controlling calendar properties lets you **display calendar working hours**, define custom working days, and align your project schedule with real‑world constraints.
-We'll walk through every step—from setting up the environment to iterating over calendars and reading their properties—so you can confidently manage MS Project calendars in your applications.
+We'll walk through every step—from setting up the environment to iterating over calendars and reading their properties—so you can confidently **manage ms project calendar** settings in your applications.

 ## Quick Answers
 - **What does “set project calendar” mean?** It means creating or updating a calendar's working times, base calendar, and day types within an MS Project file.